MissStrong/ICD2O/Notes/Unit 2/Note 12 - Image Methods.md

 We can get update the colours of the individual pixels in an image object using `.get()` and `.set()`.

+The example below gets the colour of the pixel the mouse is on and magnifies it.

 ```js
 function preload() {
   doge = loadImage("doge.png");